iiasa/message-ix-models/doc/global/energy/conversion/electricity.rst

 Calibration of the existing fleet
 ---------------------------------

-The power plant fleet in |name| is calibrated from two main sources, complemented with more detailed data for specific technologies.
+The power plant fleet in |MESSAGEix| is calibrated from two main sources, complemented with more detailed data for specific technologies.
 Unit- and vintage-specific data on installed and operational power plants from the World Electric Power Plants Database (S&P Global Platts, 2021 :cite:`platts_wepp_2021`)